lukeross/pure-html-controls/README.md

 There are examples in the `stories/` directory; use `make` to build them.

+## `accordion`

+An expand/contract section

+- `<lr:accordion-label>` - the portion to always display.
+Can contain other tags
+- `<lr:accordion-open>` - inline block to display when the accordion is open
+- `<lr:accordion-closed>` - inline block to display when the accordion is closed

 ## `form`

 Binds `<form>` to CSS classes used for validation